qodesmith/datepicker/README.md

   ]
 })
 ```
-type - array of JS date objects
+* Type - array of JS date objects
-default - none

-Provide an array of JS date objects that will be disabled on the calendar.
-This array cannot include the same date as [`dateSelected`](#dateSelected).
-If you need more control over which dates are disabled, see the [`disabler`](#disabler) option.

 ### disableMobile

+Optionally disable Datepicker on mobile devices.
+This is handy if you'd like to trigger the mobile device's native date picker instead.
+If that's the case, make sure to use an input with a type of "date" - `<input type="date" />`

 ```javascript
 const picker = datepicker('.some-input', { disableMobile: true })
 ```
-type - boolean
+* Type - boolean
-default - `false`
+* Default - `false`

-Optionally disable Datepicker on mobile devices.
-This is handy if you'd like to trigger the mobile device's native date picker instead.
-If that's the case, make sure to use an input with a type of "date" - `<input type="date" />`

 ### disableYearOverlay

+Clicking the year or month name on the calendar triggers an overlay to show, allowing you to enter a year manually.
+If you want to disable this feature, set this option to `true`.

 ```javascript
 const picker = datepicker('.some-input', { disableYearOverlay: true })
 ```
-type - boolean
+* Type - boolean
-default - `false`
+* Default - `false`

-Clicking the year or month name on the calendar triggers an overlay to show, allowing you to enter a year manually.
-If you want to disable this feature, set this option to `true`.

 ## Options - Other

 ### id

+Now we're getting _fancy!_ If you want to link two instances together to help form a date-_range_ picker, this is your option.
+You still have manual work to do, but it's easy (see the example above).
+Only two picker instances can share an `id`.

 ```javascript
 const start = datepicker('.start', {
   id: 1,